-Individuals who have received the first dose of AstraZeneca vaccine without developing this rare condition are advised to receive the second dose of the same vaccine at the currently recommended.
-To date, there is no signal of an increased risk of this condition after the second dose and the rate of other reactions is lower at the second dose than after the first dose of this vaccine.
-Using an alternative product for the second dose is more likely to lead to common side effects.
+Individuals who have received the first dose of AstraZeneca vaccine without developing this rare condition are advised to receive the second dose of the same vaccine at the currently recommended interval of around 12 weeks.
+To date, there have been no confirmed cases of this condition after the second dose and the rate of other reactions is lower at the second dose than after the first dose of this vaccine.
+Using an alternative product for the second dose may be more likely to lead to common side effects.

-Based on current evidence JCVI is advising a preference for an alternative vaccine for healthy people under 40 years of age, including health and social care workers, unpaid carers and household contacts of immunosuppressed individuals.
+Based on current evidence JCVI is advising a preference for an alternative vaccine for healthy people under 30 years of age, including health and social care workers, unpaid carers and household contacts of immunosuppressed individuals.

-Individuals with past clotting episodes and those diagnosed with thrombophilia, whether or not they are on long term anti-coagulation, remain at risk of COVID-19 disease.
+Individuals over 30 years of age with past clotting episodes and those diagnosed with thrombophilia, whether or not they are on long term anti-coagulation, remain at risk of COVID-19 disease.
 There is no evidence that those with a prior history of thrombosis or known risk factors for thrombosis are more at risk of developing this immune-mediated condition of thrombosis in combination with thrombocytopaenia after the AstraZeneca vaccine.
 For most of these individuals, the risk of recurrent thrombosis due to COVID-19 infection, remains far greater than the risk of this syndrome.
-Therefore individuals aged 40 years and over with such a history should be vaccinated with any of the available vaccines (provided they are not otherwise contra-indicated).
+Therefore individuals with such a history should be vaccinated with any of the available vaccines (provided they are not otherwise contra-indicated).
 The same consideration applies to those who experience common clotting episodes after the first dose of AstraZeneca vaccine but without concomitant thrombocytopaenia.